pypa/packaging/docs/specifiers.rst

     :param str specifiers: The string representation of a specifier or a comma-separated list of specifiers which will
                            be parsed and normalized before use.
-    :param bool prereleases: This tells the SpecifierSet if it should accept prerelease versions if applicable or not.
+    :param prereleases: This tells the SpecifierSet if it should accept prerelease versions if applicable or not.
 The default of ``None`` will autodetect it from the given specifiers.
+    :type prereleases: bool or None
     :raises InvalidSpecifier: If the given ``specifiers`` are not parseable than this exception will be raised.